Macrometacorp/docs/docs/cep/enriching-data/enrich-data-with-collection.md

     from UserTable as u join TransactionStream as t on u.userId == t.userId ;
     ```

+1. Click **Validate**.
+Macrometa checks to see that your code is valid.

 ### Metadata

-This information tells you

-3. Click **New** to define a new stream worker.
-4. Type a **Name** for the stream worker.
-For example, `EnrichingTransactionsApp`.
-5. Type a **Description**.
-6. Add the following sample stream worker.
+This information defines basic information about the stream worker.
+Every stream worker must have at least a name and query language version in order to be valid.

+- **Name** - `@App:name("EnrichingTransactionsApp")`
+- **Query language version** - @App:qlVersion("2")
+- **Description (optional)** - @App:description('An application for enriching transactions.')
+- **Other information (optional)** - By convention, you can enter a comment with testing information, update logs, or other useful information at the beginning of the stream worker definition between `/**` and `**/`.
+This is similar to a docstring in functions.

+### Input and Output

-7. Define the input stream and the c8db collection that need to be joined as follows.
+2. Define the input stream and the c8db collection that need to be joined as follows.

     1. Define the stream as follows.